 - Triphala is commonly known for its digestive benefits, particularly its ability to help cleanse the body.

-- Triphala may help to cleanse toxins from the body, boost immunity and ease overall inflammation.
+- Triphala may help to cleanse toxins from the body, & boost immunity.

 Slippery Elm Bark